The 5 Layers Of Earth’s Atmosphere – What They Are And Their Characteristics

 The stratosphere contains very few of the elements found in the troposphere.
 The majority is broken down by sunlight or deposited back to the planet’s surface via rain.

-Temperature inversion takes place between the troposphere and stratosphere.
+Temperature inversion takes place between the troposphere and the stratosphere.
 (An increase in temperature with height.)
-This also contributes to making the exchange of air between the 2 layers virtually impossible.
+This also contributes to making the exchange of air between the two layers virtually impossible.

 By far the most important element present is ozone.
-The stratosphere contains the biggest concentration of ozone of all the layers.
+The stratosphere contains the highest concentration of ozone of all the layers.

-The air continues to get less dense as height increases, leading to air in the stratosphere to be about a 1000 times thinner than at the sea level.
+The air continues to get less dense as height increases, leading to the air in the stratosphere being about 1000 times thinner than at sea level.

 Characteristics Of The Stratosphere

-Almost no weather occurs in the stratosphere, although big storm clouds (in the form of supercells containing cumulonimbus clouds) occasionally punch through the tropopause and reaches lower parts of the stratosphere.
+Almost no weather occurs in the stratosphere, although big storm clouds (in the form of supercells containing cumulonimbus clouds) occasionally punch through the tropopause and reach lower parts of the stratosphere.

-Starting with an average temperature of -51° Celsius (-60° Fahrenheit) just above the troposphere, it starts to increases in temperature, reaching an average of -15° Celsius (5° Fahrenheit) close to the mesosphere.
+Starting with an average temperature of -51° Celsius (-60° Fahrenheit) just above the troposphere, it starts to increase in temperature, reaching an average of -15° Celsius (5° Fahrenheit) close to the mesosphere.

-One of the most important functions of the stratosphere, though, is the presence of the very important ozone layer within the stratosphere.
-This layer of ozone protects the earth from the harmful ultraviolet rays of the sun.
+One of the most important functions of the stratosphere, though, is the presence of the ozone layer within it.
+This layer of ozone protects the Earth from the harmful ultraviolet rays of the sun.

 The ozone layer gained fame and came to the forefront a few decades ago when a hole in the layer was discovered over the Antarctic.
 Through a process called ozone depletion, large amounts of ozone were reduced in the stratosphere.

-It was mainly caused by CFC gasses, commonly used in refrigerators and air conditioners at the time.
-An international ban on the use of CFC gasses was issued, and since then, the ozone layer has made a significant recovery.
+It was mainly caused by CFC gases, commonly used in refrigerators and air conditioners at the time.
+An international ban on the use of CFC gases was issued, and since then, the ozone layer has made a significant recovery.

-(On an interesting note, as necessary as the ozone layer is for protecting the Earth from the sun's harmful UV radiation, it is actually quite harmful to us humans.
-It is can cause a variety of respiratory problems and permanently damage your lungs when inhaled.)
+(On an interesting note, as necessary as the ozone layer is for protecting the Earth from the Sun’s harmful UV radiation, it is actually quite harmful to us humans.
+It can cause a variety of respiratory problems and permanently damage your lungs when inhaled.)

 Importance Of The Stratosphere